 Up to 1.7 million unauthorized immigrants ages 30 and under who arrived in the U.S. as children are eligible for a new Obama administration program that would shield them from deportation and enable them to apply for temporary but renewable work permits, according to updated estimates from the Pew Hispanic Center.

 The Census wants to address the mismatch between Americans’ identity and the current categories presented on their questionnaires.

 The 10 Largest Hispanic Origin Groups: Characteristics, Rankings, Top Counties

 Among the 50.7 million Hispanics in the United States, nearly two-thirds (65%), or 33 million, self-identify as being of Mexican origin, according to tabulations of the 2010 American Community Survey.

-Browse detailed demographic and economic profiles of Hispanics in the United States by their countries of origin.
+Browse detailed demographic and economic profiles of Hispanics in the United States by their countries of origin in 2010.